lekha2000/Stramark_Training/Basics C#/Assignment6Class/Assignment6/README.md

   5. Inside that open Assignment5 folders solution
   6. Set the namespace according to ur folder
   7. Left Click on Project in header of VS 2022.
+  8. Set the Properties to namesapce.Assignment6
+  9. Click on Debug.